ufz/ogs/web/content/docs/benchmarks/liquid-flow/flow_in_fracture/index.md

 This benchmark tests the case of the mesh contains both 3D elements and inclined 2D element.
 The analysed  domain has two intersected fractures.
-The brick shape domain is discretised into tetraheda, while the two planes are discretised into triangles.
+The brick shape domain is discretised into tetrahedra, while the two planes are discretised into triangles.
 The permeability of the continuous domain is
 $$k_{xx}=1.0\cdot 10^{-18}, k_{yy}=3.0\cdot 10^{-18}, k_{xx}=3.0\cdot 10^{-18}\,
  \text{m}^2,$$